 Princess Cruises also needed to satisfy several safety considerations.
 The solution needed to require passengers to view a mandatory safety video at the outset of the cruise.
 The solution needed to interrupt in-room entertainment and digital sign experiences so that passengers could focus on instructions from the Captain and crew during a “hard mute” scenario, where network traffic is suspended manually from the bridge.

-In addition to an in-room solution, Princess Cruises sought an effective way to update their digital signage content quickly and easily.
+In addition to an in-room cruise solution, Princess Cruises sought an effective way to update their digital signage content quickly and easily.
 They faced a challenge of uniformly communicating with passengers in a way that elevated their brand, making the entire passenger experience immersive.

-Princess Cruises partnered with Xevo to deploy ExperienceManager, a next generation platform for in-room entertainment and digital signage.
+Princess Cruises partnered with Xevo to deploy ExperienceManager, a next-generation IoT data platform for in-room entertainment and digital signage solutions.
 ExperienceManager was first deployed on the Royal Princess in 2013.

 With Xevo’s ExperienceManager in place, passengers and crew are able to leverage state of the art video-on-demand (VOD) technology to select, start, pause, and resume video content of their choosing; they no longer have to settle for tuning in to scheduled programs already in progress.
 Music, news, and apps are also accessible on demand using the same hardware.

 The cruise line was also able to elevate its digital signage strategy.
 Princess Cruises can now send content to networked digital signs via the cloud, so they can instantly present contextually relevant messages to passengers.
 Prior to implementing ExperienceManager, Princess Cruises crew members had to walk the ship with USB sticks to update sign content.
 Xevo delivered a cost effective HTML5-based digital sign solution for Princess Cruise with a Digital Media Player powered by Android and a suite of web tools that make it easy to manage messages and screens.

 Utilizing ExperienceManager, Princess Cruises crew can now quickly and easily manage, schedule and deliver content to passengers on their network.
 Multiple screens throughout the ships provide passengers with entertainment and information.